microsoft/Olive/web/readme.md

 python app.py
 ```

-Use ONNX pipeline via the website as below:
+Then the local server has been built.
+Use ONNX pipeline via the website as:
 http://localhost:1223/